 According to the Michigan penal code, violent crimes include but are not limited to, murder, breaking and entering, and assault.
 If the crime your child stands accused of is severe enough, the prosecutor may use one of the above methods to try your child as an adult.

-Michigan law gives any juvenile 17 years old or younger the ability to be tried in juvenile court and receive non-public adjudication and disposition.
-If your child’s case stays within the family court system or they are tried as a minor instead of an adult, I will work within the fullest extent of the law to give your child the best chance at rehabilitation.
+Michigan law allows any juvenile 17 or younger to be tried in juvenile court with non-public adjudication and disposition.
+As a Michigan Juvenile Criminal Defense Lawyer, I will work within the law's full extent to offer your child the best chance at rehabilitation.

 Michigan and Lansing, in particular, have stringent drug codes with the expressed purpose of limiting drug use within the state.
 If your child has been caught with drugs on school premises, they are likely to face more severe charges than if they were not.